dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/basic.rst

 Control (Boolean)
    When enabled a control bone and widget will be created.
 Widget (Boolean)
-   When enabled a circle widget will be created in replacement to the standard.
+   When enabled a widget will be created in replacement to the standard.
+Widget Type (String):
+   Allows selecting one of the predefined widget types to generate instead of the default circle.
 Deform (Boolean)
    When enabled a deform bone will be created.
 Relink Constraints
    Works the same as in the `basic.raw_copy`_ rig.
+In addition, when enabled any constraints that have names prefixed with ``CTRL:`` are moved to the control, and with ``DEF:`` to the deform bone.